The Truth Behind AI Money-Making Claims: Can you really make $1K a Day or More?

 "AI trading bots that guarantee profits" → Many are Ponzi schemes.

-"AI-generated content = passive income" → Amazon/KDP bans low-quality AI books, YouTube demonetizes AI spam.
+"AI-generated content = passive income" → Amazon/KDP bans low-quality AI books, and YouTube demonetizes AI spam.

-Affiliate marketers promoting AI software (e.g., "Use this AI tool to make $10K/month!").
+Affiliate marketers promote AI software with claims like, "Use this AI tool to make $10K/month!"

-Top 0.1% of skilled freelancers (AI developers, automation experts).
+Additionally, the top 0.1% of skilled freelancers (AI developers, automation experts) are the ones truly profiting.

 Heavy upfront work (learning, testing, failing).